 A pathway to violence

 The individual choosing violence often sees no other viable or satisfying means for a just outcome.
 By definition they rarely care about the consequences to themselves.
 More often than not they are suicidal, and/or empowered by the notion of grandiose destructive control over their real or perceived adversaries.
 The pathway to violence is rarely sudden and impulsive, but almost invariably an escalating one.
 Contrary to repeated misstatements in the media, it is a myth that these individuals “snap.”
 They make a series of decisions that the act is justified and worth the cost, leading to an attack of some form.
 This well-understood “pathway to violence” is also likely detectable, as it is very common for the individual contemplating violence to communicate his or her feelings and intentions to third parties, such as co-workers and friends.

-The warning signs above are incorporated within the WAVR-21 structured guide for the assessment of workplace violence risk, both the full “Grid” for mental health professionals, and the Short Forms intended for workplace and campus threat assessment team members.
+The warning signs above are incorporated within the WAVR-21 structured guide for the assessment of workplace violence risk, and is intended for workplace and campus threat assessment team members.